david-asher/process/decisionmaking-for-tech-teams.md

+# **Decision-Making for Technical Teams**

+This document is an open-source approach definition that can be used by technical teams.

+### **License**
+Process Definitions for Technical Teams © 2025 by David Asher is licensed under CC BY-NC-SA 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## **Context**

 This approach is intended to guide decision-making within a technical team, and can cover decisions as varied as design choices, vendor selection, or staff hiring.
 It is an “approach” instead of a “process” because it intends to set guidelines that can be adapted to each situation, rather than a rigid prescription that could cause excessive work or awkwardness.

 **Why do we need an approach for making decisions?**

 In a culture with [high deference to authority](https://strategycapstone.org/high-power-distance-culture/), aka high power-distance, decisions are made by a few people in positions of authority.
 The hierarchical nature of corporations reinforces a high deference culture and a bias towards quick results.
 However, tough technical decisions demand low deference to authority so problems and unfamiliar perspectives can be surfaced and options deliberated.
 A decision-making approach attempts to balance these demands.
 See: The Ethnic Theory of Plane Crashes (Ch.7), Outliers, Malcolm Gladwell, 2008

 ## **Use this approach for significant decisions**

 A *significant decision* can be one of:

-·   	having impact beyond the team (i.e. large blast radius);
+* having impact beyond the team (i.e. large blast radius);

-·   	having long-term cost implications (i.e. strains the budget); or
+* having long-term cost implications (i.e. strains the budget); or

-·   	is difficult to unwind if there is a problem (i.e. a [one-way door](https://www.linkedin.com/pulse/decision-making-using-one-two-way-doors-niro-nirmalan/) decision).
+* is difficult to unwind if there is a problem (i.e. a [one-way door](https://www.linkedin.com/pulse/decision-making-using-one-two-way-doors-niro-nirmalan/) decision).

 ## **Push down non-significant decision-making**

 If you can’t categorize a decision as significant, don’t hinder progress with a process when the stakes are low.
 Simply assign the *decision-maker* role to a person closest to the issue.
 The decision-maker for a non-significant decision should take the initiative to have their material reviewed by others early in the development process, not just at code review time.

-**The more you can break down large problems into non-significant problems, the faster your team will go.**
+:exclamation: **The more you can break down large problems into non-significant problems, the faster your team will go.**

 The remainder of this approach will be considering significant decisions.